Services for the Blind and Visually Impaired

 8. Be a citizen of the United States.

 Candidates selected for training participate in a minimum of eight weeks of classroom and on-the-job training offered through the SLA.
 In addition, new trainees are required to obtain and maintain food Safety Certification to insure safe food-handling measures are consistently practiced in the program.

-Anyone who would like further information concerning BEP is encouraged to discuss their interest with their assigned VR Counselor or if there are specific questions, to contact Laurie DiOrio, Assistant Administrator at 222-2300, Extension 401or via email to firstname.lastname@example.org.
+Anyone who would like further information concerning BEP is encouraged to discuss their interest with their assigned VR Counselor or if there are specific questions, to contact Laurie DiOrio, Administrator at 462- 7889 or via email to firstname.lastname@example.org.

 NEWSLINE for the Blind

 As of July, 2005, individuals who are blind, visually impaired or print handicapped can utilize this comprehensive newspaper reading service that is accessible through the use of any touch-tone phone.
 For an application, contact Robert Pires, Rehabilitation Teacher for the Blind at 401.462.7825, or fill out a copy and return it to address on form.

 Governor's Advisory Council for the Blind